 Airplane Transportation Class and Course Descriptions

 Airplane transportation classes are available through bachelor's and master's degree programs in aviation and transportation logistics.
 Through these courses, students become familiar with the way an airport is organized, how air systems work and how flights are scheduled.
+Airport design, small craft transportation systems and global aviation are all subjects that may also be covered in an academic program in this field.

 Air Traffic Control Procedures and Regulations Course